paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 The mission profile, or life profile, is an important step to consider when using the reliability.space method.

 The mission profile allows taking into account the use, which is one of the three items with technology and process on which the reliability prediction of any electronic equipment is based.
-The mission profile should be as accurate and as pertinent as necessary to get the desired level of confidence in the reliability prediction.
+The mission profile should be as accurate and as pertinent as necessary to get the desired {term}`level of confidence <Level of confidence>` in the reliability prediction.

 The stress values defined for each phase of the mission profile are used as input parameters describing the physical stresses acting on the EEE components.
 More specifically, the values of temperature, temperature cycling, vibration and humidity are directly used in the physics of failures equations used in the models for EEE components.
 The chemical values are used in the consideration of over-stresses with the induced factor $\Pi_{\text{induced}\_i}$ defined in {numref}`eee_4_3_1_17`.